phonon-framework/phonon/GUIDE.md

 ### Page templates <i>Changed</i>

 You need to use `useTemplate()`.
+The first argument is the path to the template file.

 ```js
 pager.select('myPage').useTemplate('templates/template.html')
 ```

 It is now possible to use custom template renderers.
-For example, if you want to use [Mustache](https://mustache.github.io).
+This feature is interesting if you want to use a template engine such as [Mustache](https://mustache.github.io).

 ```js
 pager.select('myPage').useTemplate('template.html', function (page, template, elements) {
   page.querySelector('[data-render]').innerHTML = template